ZisisFl/content-based-image-search/README.md

 This is a simple project that implements a content-based image retrieval engine using PostgreSQL as storage backend and Python for the application logic.

 ## Dataset
 You can find the original (Oxford-IIIT Pet Dataset) dataset used in this project in the following [link](https://www.robots.ox.ac.uk/~vgg/data/pets/).
-This dataset consists of roughly 7000 dog and cat images annotated in different breeds.
+This dataset consists of roughly 7000 dog and cat images annotated with their respective breeds.

 ## Requirments
 ### Python